Whoa, I’m at the Georgia Aquarium – one of the world’s largest aquariums!

 There are a few types of tourist attractions that I typically shy away from when I’m in a new city.
 Like zoos.
 And science museums.
 I enjoy those places, but they’re a dime a dozen.
 There’s not much variance from one to another.

 Aquariums tend to be the same way.
 But the Georgia Aquarium is different.
-It happens to be the largest aquarium on the planet, as verified by Guinness World Records, with more than ten million gallons of water.
+For years, it was the largest aquarium on the planet, as verified by Guinness World Records, with more than ten million gallons of water.

-That was all I needed to hear to purchase my ticket to the aquarium.
+This is the only place in the world outside Asia that has whale sharks on display in a tank.
+That was all I needed to hear to purchase my ticket to the aquarium!
 Here’s a look at the 12 coolest things I saw inside.

 It sounds like something MacGyver would do in today’s world – find a live eel and connect his dead phone to recharge it and call for help.
 Anyway, that’s just a long-winded way of saying that I love these 500-volt beasts.

 A lot of snakes are stuck with dreary brown exteriors, but these girls got lucky in the genetics department with their brilliant green skins.

 Nothing terrifies me more in the ocean than jellyfish.
 Sharks?
 No big deal.
 But these pesky, stinging blobs of goo can inflict real pain.
 Or so I hear.
 I’m not going anywhere near them if I can help it.